Flight to detention: On the plane with Russia’s most wanted

 Navalny beckoned to the reporters.
 Russian authorities are keeping planes in the air because they are afraid, he said.

 The plane finally touched down in Sheremetyevo.
 Is he afraid?
 A reporter asks.
 “No,” he responded.
-He apologized to other passengers for the diversion, before making his way to the immigration counter, where several uniformed security officers arrive and ask for his passport.
-Authorities said he had violated the terms of a 6-year-old suspended sentence by going to Germany.
+He apologized to other passengers for the diversion, before making his way to the immigration counter, where several uniformed security officers arrived and asked for his passport.
+Authorities said he had violated the terms of a six-year-old suspended sentence by going to Germany.

 “Sure, let’s go,” he eventually relented.
 “But I want my lawyer to come.”